Hair Loss – root causes (Part 1)

 Final Thoughts…

-Hair regrowth can be supported by ensuring a nutrient-adequate diet, as well as with nutrient supplementation, when there is nutrient deficiency.
+Hair regrowth can be supported by ensuring a nutrient-adequate diet, as well as with nutrient supplementation, when there is a nutrient deficiency.
 This will be the topic in Hair Loss – Part 2.

 More Info